Crawling in Rogue's dungeons with (partitioned) A3C: Neural Network Architecture

 \subsection{Situations}

 In our work, with the term \textit{situation} we mean the environment state used to discriminate which situational agent should perform the next action.
 We experimented the four situations listed below, from higher to lower priority: \begin{enumerate} \item The rogue (the agent) stands on a corridor \item The stairs are visible \item The rogue is next to a wall \item Any other case \end{enumerate} The situations are determined programmatically and are not learned.
+This is a simplistic choice, mostly dictated by frustration: in future work we plan to learn them in an end-to-end way.
 When multiple conditions in the above list are met, the one with higher priority will be selected.
 For example, if the stairs are visible but the rogue is walking on a corridor, the situation is determined to be \ref{situation_1} rather than \ref{situation_2}, because the former has higher priority. \\ We define: \begin{itemize} \item {\em s4} as the configuration made of all the aforementioned situations \item {\em s2} as the configuration made of situations \ref{situation_2} and \ref{situation_4} \item {\em s1} as the configuration with no situations at all \end{itemize} We believe that situations may be seen as a way to simplify the overall problem, breaking it down into easier sub-problems.